She was a Samaritan.

 She, due to her own bad choices, had a rough past.
 And her present situation wasn’t any better.

 Jews didn’t speak to Samaritans, much less a Jewish man speak to a Samaritan woman.
 But Jesus not only spoke to her, he initiated the conversation.
-Or, better put, the encounter.
-The disciples (shocked by this) asked Jesus, “WHY are you talking with her??”
+John records the disciples (who were arriving from a trip into town) “were surprised to find [Jesus] talking with a woman.”

 Samaritan women typically came to Jacob’s Well to draw water in the early morning or late evening to avoid the hot sun.
 This woman, alone, came during the afternoon.
 John MacArthur comments on this passage: “The woman coming to the well alone may indicate that her public shame caused her to be isolated from other women.”

 But, regardless of when this woman had decided to show up at the well, this was no chance meeting.
 It was a divine appointment.
 An encounter.

 And, at the corner of Guilt & Shame, Jesus was waiting for her (He never misses an appointment :)) – offering restoration and redemption, all because of love.

 Having arrived at the well at the corner of Guilt & Shame, she was departing the well from the corner of Love & Grace.